athensresearch/athens/README.self-hosted.md

 If any of the services fails to launch, you can use `docker-compose logs SERVICE_NAME` to inspect what the problem is.
 You can also run `docker-compose ps`  to see all running services.
 You should see that services `fluree`, `athens`, and `nginx` are up and `healthy`.

 The `fluree` service can fail to launch if it does not have enough permissions for the `./athens-data` folder.
-You can work around this particular failure more by manually creating the data folder via
+You can work around this particular failure more by manually creating the data folder and giving all users of the machine read and write access.
+This is not a long-term workaround, and we will have more constrained permissions before Athens RTC is beta.

 ```
 mkdir -p ./athens-data/fluree
-chmod -R 777 athens-data/fluree
+chmod -R 777 ./athens-data/fluree
 ```

 You can override the app configuration via an environment variable: